 Fridays & Saturdays 12-11pm;

-2/8/2011 LATEST!!
-Bollington Best wins Bronze Medal in Best Bitter contest at CAMRA's Great British Beer Festival in London!!
+Bollington Best won the Bronze Medal in Best Bitter contest at CAMRA's 2011 Great British Beer Festival.

-It's the third year on the run their beer has caught the attention of a judging panel and the competition just
+It was the third year on the run their beer caught the attention of a judging panel and the competition just

 keeps coming from further afield.
 Bollington Best won Champion Beer of Cheshire in September 2009 and